WILLIAM WILSON 1891-1917

 30657 Private William Wilson, 8th Battalion, the Lincolnshire Regiment was killed in action 4 October 1917 and is commemorated on Tyne Cot Memorial, Belgium.
-He was 22 years old and is commemorated on the West Auckland War Memorial and the Roll of Honour, West Auckland Memorial Hall.
+He was about 25 years old and is commemorated on the West Auckland War Memorial and the Roll of Honour, West Auckland Memorial Hall.

-William was born 1895 at West Auckland the son of John and Sarah Wilson.
-There were 5 children, all born at West Auckland:
+William Wilson was bc.1891 the youngest son of Robinson and Eliza Wilson.
+There were 10 children, all born at West Auckland.
+They were:

 William Wilson enlisted at Sunderland and was posted to the 8th Battalion, the Lincolnshire Regiment being given the regimental number 30657.